How We Provide Support

 - Coordination of newborn screening follow-up testing, education and counseling for hemoglobin disorders

 - Comprehensive care for patients from birth through young adulthood

 - Access to novel therapies through our partnership with the National Institutes of Health

 - 24-hour emergency care through the Cincinnati Children’s Emergency Department, with support from an on-call hematologist

 Patients at the center benefit from the Day Hospital, where they can receive blood transfusions and other procedures.
 This facility provides the same high level of care and close observation available on an inpatient basis, but allows patients and families to return home at night.
-Amenities such as DVD players and internet access help pass the time.
+Internet access is available.